+Mrs C was persuaded by the advisor to switch her fund with Scottish Life to a Self-invested Personal Pension (SIPP) with Avalon Investment Services Limited (Avalon).
+She was given paperwork to sign in order to complete the transaction during the same meeting at her home.

-Over the course of several meetings Mrs W was persuaded to switch her personal pension provisions to a SIPP with Avalon Investment Services Limited (Avalon).
-Investments were made via a bond with a business called ePortfolio Solutions in two unregulated funds.
-These were called the Brighton SPC - Kijani Commodity Fund (Kijani); and the Swiss Asset Micro Assist Inc Fund (SAMAIF).
+Mrs C transferred around £33,000 into the SIPP and this was invested in two unregulated funds through a business called ePortfolio Solutions.
+These were the Brighton SPC - Kijani Commodity Fund (Kijani) and the Swiss Asset Micro Assist Inc Fund (SAMAIF).

-Unfortunately, in July 2015 Mrs W was informed by Avalon that one of her funds had been suspended and that requests from customers for redemption of other funds within the same portfolio were on hold while the platform administrator was trying resolve the issue with the Kijani fund.
-She was facing substantial losses.
+In June 2015 she began to think there might be problems with her SIPP arrangements.
+For example, she tried to access a tax-free cash sum but kept hitting barriers.
+And in August 2015 she was informed by Avalon that one of her funds had been suspended and that requests from customers for redemption of other funds within the same portfolio were on hold while the platform administrator was trying resolve the issue with the Kijani fund.

-I understand the Financial Conduct Authority (FCA) became involved with Abana when it was made aware the firm may have been operating in the UK outside of its permissions.
+I understand the Financial Conduct Authority (FCA) became involved with Abana when it became aware the firm may have been operating in the UK outside of its permissions.
 At the relevant time, Abana was an EEA authorised firm and passported into the UK under the insurance mediation directive (IMD).
 However, it appeared to be providing services in the UK, namely giving advice and making arrangements in relation to pensions, without the required top-up permissions it required from the FCA.

-Abana has told us the FCA directed that an independent third party should review the advice the firm had given UK consumers to determine whether it had been suitable, and if not, to assess any detriment.
+Abana has told us the FCA directed that an independent third party should review the advice the firm had given UK consumers to determine whether the advice had been suitable, and if not, to assess any detriment.
 Abana has said that a consultancy service specialising in regulatory compliance was appointed to carry out this review.

-Mrs W was asked by the specialist consultancy to complete a questionnaire related to the switch of her personal pensions in October 2015.
-It wrote to her on 2 February 2016 with its conclusions.
-It said the advice she'd been given by Mr F had been unsuitable.
-And on 2 August 2016 it set out how Mrs W should be put back into the position she'd have been in had the switch not taken place.
+In October 2015 Mrs C was asked by the consultancy to complete a questionnaire related to the switch of her personal pension.
+Following the submission of her information, it wrote to her on 2 February 2016 with its conclusions.
+It said the advice she'd been given to switch to the SIPP and invest in unregulated funds had been unsuitable.
+And it set out what steps Abana should take to put her back in the position she would've been in had the switch of her pension not taken place.